-I sent a parcel of birth hearts and happy birth wishes and, just before I mailed it, another crafty friend spotted them and asked if I would share details of how I made them.
-She had heard me speak about the relationship between craft and birth and thought she might use this as an activity to encourage relaxation and stimulate discussion around – and maybe even the release of! – oxytocin in her pregnancy groups.
+Just before I had packaged them up, another friend spotted them and asked if I would be open to sharing the recipe.
+She had heard me speak about the relationship between craft and birth and wanted to use this as an activity to encourage relaxation and stimulate discussion around – and maybe even the release of! – oxytocin in her pregnancy groups.

-A few years ago, I made a load of these to exchange for crowdfunding when we launched the Birth Information Project.
-That is supported in other ways now, but I still have a soft spot for our hearts, and we often scatter a few on the table when we take our books and craft items to workshops and conferences.
+The Birth Information Project is now supported by our seasonal Etsy shop, but I still have a soft spot for our hearts, and we often scatter a few on the table when we take my books and craft items to workshops and conferences.

 How to make birth hearts…

-1. Cut two heart shapes out of a piece of cotton fabric … the ones in the pictures are a variety of sizes, with the larger ones being about the size of the palm of my hand.
+1. Cut two heart shapes out of a piece of cotton fabric.
+The ones in the pictures on this page are a variety of sizes, with the larger ones being about the size of the palm of my hand.
 You might want to prepare a heart-shaped template and draw round this on the back of the fabric before cutting out, or you can cut freehand if you’re more confident, perhaps folding the fabric in half first if you want to make the final shape symmetrical.

 2. Put the pieces of fabric together, right sides facing outwards, and pin the fabric together to keep them from slipping apart while you sew.